Skip to Navigation ↓

 What does it mean to have integrity as a first-year student at the UW?

 To be successful, instructors expect you to commit yourself to being present and engaged both in the classroom and with outside studies, assignments and activities.
-There are an incredible number of staff and resources available and waiting to support your journey, and we expect you as a student to ask for help when you need it.
+There are an incredible number of staff and resources available to support your journey, and we expect you as a student to ask for help when you need it.

 How do you define being present and engaged in your classroom?